Sharmaishaan72/shortlinkearnbot/README.md

 ## Features

 - Users interact with shortlinks to earn rewards.
-- Integrated web application for managing bot settings and tracking statistics.
 - Uses ngrok for exposing the web interface during development.
-- Supports both Telegram polling and web interaction.
+- Uses both Telegram polling and web interaction.

 ---